 The Larimore Lab

-The DTNBP1 gene is among the strongest genes associated with schizophrenia risk.
+We propose that the SZ susceptibility factor, dysbindin (encoded by the DTNBP1 locus) and its interacting proteins, define a pathway controlled by MeCP2 that regulates vesicle traffic to the synapse necessary for proper synaptic function and structure.
+The DTNBP1 gene is among the strongest genes implicated in SZ.
 DTNBP1 encodes dysbindin, a protein that form part of a protein complex, the dysbindin-BLOC-1 complex.
-Subunits of this complex, pallidin and dysbindin, are targeted to the synapse (Larimore & Faundez, unpublished results) and their expression is reduced in the brain of schizophrenia patients.
+Subunits of this complex, pallidin and dysbindin, are targeted to the synapse and their expression is reduced in the brains of patients with SZ.
 We demonstrated that the dysbindin-BLOC-1 complex participates in the generation of vesicle carriers that deliver synaptic membrane proteins from cell body endosomes to nerve terminals.
 Furthermore, we have established that synaptic expression of dysbindin-BLOC-1 complex subunits is drastically reduced in synapses of Mecp2 mutant mice determined by quantitative confocal and immuno-electron microscopy.
-Our findings are further supported by the observation that the expression of dysbindin-BLOC-1 subunits mRNAs is altered in the hypothalami from mouse models of Rett syndrome.
-These fundamental observations lead us to hypothesize that impaired dysbindin-BLOC-1-dependent vesicle traffic to the synapse contributes to the synaptic phenotypes observed in MeCP2 null mice.
+Our findings are further supported by the observation that the expression of dysbindin-BLOC-1 subunit mRNAs are altered in the hypothalami from mouse models of RTT.